alma-cdk/openapix/README.md

   paths: {
     '/foo': {
-      'OPTIONS': new openapix.CorsIntegration(this, {
+      options: new openapix.CorsIntegration(this, {
         // using helper method to define explicit values:
         headers: CorsHeaders.from(this, 'Content-Type', 'X-Amz-Date', 'Authorization'),
         origins: CorsOrigins.from(this, 'https://www.example.com'),
-        methods: CorsMethods.from(this, 'OPTIONS','POST','GET'),
+        methods: CorsMethods.from(this, 'options','post','get'),
       }),
     },
     '/bar': {
-      'OPTIONS': new openapix.CorsIntegration(this, {
+      options: new openapix.CorsIntegration(this, {
         // using regular string values:
         headers: 'Content-Type,X-Amz-Date,Authorization',
         origins: '*',
-        methods: 'OPTIONS,GET',
+        methods: 'options,get',
       }),
     },
     '/baz': {
-      'OPTIONS': new openapix.CorsIntegration(this, {
+      options: new openapix.CorsIntegration(this, {
         // using helper constant for wildcard values:
         headers: CorsHeaders.ANY,
         origins: CorsOrigins.ANY,